KonnosKall/xm_code_project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## Overview

+This task involves creating an Angular webpage using the provided design wireframe.
+The task needs to be completed following the specifications as closely as possible.
+Best practices for every language should be adhered to and the development process should resemble how you would develop in an actual work environment (using TDD, committing to VCS, etc).
+You can always ask for guidance or details to be specified.
+## Task description

+Create a photo library that includes an infinite random photostream, with the ability to save photos to your “Favorites” library.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.